Sense-Then-Train: An Active-Sensing-Based Beam Training Design for Near-Field MIMO Systems: Abstract

 \section{Abstract}

-A novel sense-then-train (STT) scheme is proposed for beam training in near-field multiple-input multiple-output (MIMO) systems.
+An active-sensing-based sense-then-train (STT) scheme is proposed for beam training in near-field multiple-input multiple-output (MIMO) systems.
 Compared to conventional codebook-based schemes, the proposed STT scheme is capable of not only addressing the complex spherical-wave propagation but also effectively exploiting the additional degrees-of-freedoms (DoFs).
 The STT scheme is tailored for both single-beam and multi-beam cases.
-1)~For the single-beam case, the STT scheme first utilizes a sensing phase to estimate a low-dimensional representation of the near-field MIMO channel in the wavenumber domain.
-Then, in the subsequent training phase, an online learning algorithm is proposed to obtain the optimal beam pair without predefined codebooks or training datasets.
+1)~For the single-beam case, the STT scheme first utilizes a sensing phase to estimate a low-dimensional representation of the near-field MIMO channel in the truncated wavenumber domain.
+Then, in the subsequent training phase, the neural network modules at transceivers are updated online to align beams, utilizing sequentially received ping-pong pilots.
+This approach can efficiently obtain the aligned beam pair without relying on predefined codebooks or training datasets.
 2)~For the multi-beam case, based on the single-beam STT, a Gram-Schmidt method is further utilized to guarantee the orthogonality between beams in the training phase.
 Numerical results unveil that 1)~the proposed STT scheme can significantly enhance the beam training performance in the near field compared to the conventional far-field codebook-based schemes, and 2)~the proposed STT scheme can perform fast and low-complexity beam training, while achieving a near-optimal performance without full channel state information in both cases.